-418.5 MEMBER RESPONSIBILITIES
+417.5 MEMBER RESPONSIBILITIES

-The Sebastopol Police Department will issue uniformed personnel, excluding dispatchers, police cadets and volunteers, with BWC's.
+The Sebastopol Police Department will issue uniformed personnel, excluding administrators/managers, dispatchers, police cadets and volunteers, with BWC's.
+Only those members who have been issued BWC's are subject to the requirements set forth in this policy.

-(a) Uniformed personnel will be responsible for making sure the he/she is equipped with a BWC prior to going in service and for ensuring the BWC is in good working order.
-If the BWC is not in good working order or malfunctions at any time, the member shall report the failure to his/her supervisor and obtain a functioning device as soon as possible.

-(b) Members shall wear the recorder in a conspicuous manner.

-3. Non-unformed personnel may carry, and use, an approved BWC any time the member believes such a device may be useful.
-Non-uniformed field training officers who are in the final phase training are required to wear BWC's.

-4. Members are encouraged to advise private persons they are recording if the advisement may gain compliance or assist in the investigation, and it will not interfere with the investigation or officer safety, i.e. a hostile contact during a traffic stop.

-5. Any BWC that contains recordings shall be docked and uploaded daily.
+- (a) Uniformed personnel will be responsible for making sure the he/she is equipped with a BWC prior to going in service and for ensuring the BWC is in good working order.
+If the BWC is not in good working order or malfunctions at any time, the member shall report the failure to his/her supervisor and obtain a functioning device as soon as possible. - (b) Members shall wear the recorder in a conspicuous manner. - (c) Non-unformed personnel may carry, and use, an approved BWC any time the member believes such a device may be useful.
+Non-uniformed field training officers who are in the final phase training are required to wear BWC's. - (d) Members are encouraged to advise private persons they are recording if the advisement may gain compliance or assist in the investigation, and it will not interfere with the investigation or officer safety, i.e. a hostile contact during a traffic stop. - (e) Any BWC that contains recordings shall be docked and uploaded daily.
 Practically speaking, this can ocurr within a 24 hour period of time.
-Case by case exceptions may be made with the prior approval of a supervisor.

-6. Any member who desires to carry an audio digital recorder (in addition to te BWC) may do so for the purpose of surreptitiously recording if the member determines it would be beneficial for the investigation.
-An example of this could be placing an audio recorder in the back seat of a patrol car to record a suspect, etc. Uniformed members are not allowed to carry an audio digital recorder in place of the department issued BWC.

-7. If an audio recording of evidentiary value is obtained from an audio digital recorder a copy of the recording shall be entered into evidence.

-8. The wearing or use of any other personal video recorder, other than the BWC, is not authorized.
+Case by case exceptions may be made with the prior approval of a supervisor. - (f) Any member who desires to carry an audio digital recorder (in addition to te BWC) may do so for the purpose of surreptitiously recording if the member determines it would be beneficial for the investigation.
+An example of this could be placing an audio recorder in the back seat of a patrol car to record a suspect, etc. Uniformed members are not allowed to carry an audio digital recorder in place of the department issued BWC. - (g) If an audio recording of evidentiary value is obtained from an audio digital recorder a copy of the recording shall be entered into evidence. - (h) The wearing or use of any other personal video recorder, other than the BWC, is not authorized.
 However, during an exigent circumstance with a highly evidentiary value, where the BWC is either unavailable or becomes non-functional, and the member has access to an alternative means of recording the incident (Cell phone, etc.), the member may use his or her discretion to record the incident on the alternate recording device.
 In this case, a copy of the video recording shall be entered into evidence and the members' supervisor shall be notified of the recording.
-This section applies to both uniform and non-uniformed members.

-9. Members shall document the existence of a recording in any report, citation, or other official record of the contact, including any instance where the recorder malfunctioned or the member deactivated the recording.
-The reason for not recording an incident required by this policy shall be documented in the report.

-10. Only trained personnel shall operate BWC equipment.
+This section applies to both uniform and non-uniformed members. - (i) Members shall document the existence of a recording in any report, citation, or other official record of the contact, including any instance where the recorder malfunctioned or the member deactivated the recording.
+The reason for not recording an incident required by this policy shall be documented in the report. - (j) Only trained personnel shall operate BWC equipment.